Guide to places to see, best attractions and what to do in Koblenz, Germany

 2. Ehrenbreitstein Fortress: the Koblenz Castle

 The first ruins of the fortress go back to the 11th century and had a tumultuous history ever since.

 The site has been destroyed several times, besieged and swapped between French settlers, Archbishops, the Prussians and the princes of Saxony.

-Located at 118m above the Rhine river, the fortress does not only take you back to medieval times, but also provides lovely views on the historic city center of Koblenz.
+Located at 118m above the Rhine river, the fortress does not only take you back to medieval times but also provides lovely views on the historic city center of Koblenz.

 Nowadays, the Koblenz castle hosts a museum with historic artifacts and its high walls and corridors can be visited.
 It is one of the most popular places to visit in Koblenz!

 3. Deutsches Eck, the German Corner

 After returning from the Ehrenbreitstein castle by cable car, you can go straight to the next attraction of Koblenz: the “Deutsches Eck”, (German corner).

 Located at the confluence of the Mosel and Rhine rivers, the Deutsches Eck had very special importance since the early German history.

 After being destroyed during World War II, the massive equestrian statue of Kaiser Wilhelm 1st was reconstructed after long debates in the 1990s.

 Nowadays you can even walk up to the statue and enjoy a great view on the confluence of Germany’s most important rivers: the Mosel and Rhine river.